What is in this leaflet

 - any other medication associated with increases in potassium (e.g. trimethoprim/sulfamethoxazole - an antibiotic)

-- any antidiabetic medicine (used to lower blood glucose)
+- any antidiabetic medicine including insulin or vildagliptin (used to lower blood glucose)

 - lithium or tricyclic antidepressants (used to treat mood changes)

-- medicinesantacids, used to treat heartburn and reflux
+- antacids, used to treat heartburn and reflux

-- immunosuppressants (medicines which lower the body's resistance to disease)
+- immunosuppressants such as ciclosporin (medicines which lower the body's resistance to disease and treat or prevent organ transplant rejection)

 - procainamide (used for abnormal heart rhythms)